WulfGamesYT/MultiDatabasePDO/README.md

 $insertQuery->bindValue(":lastname", $_POST["name-last"]);
 $insertQuery->execute(true, "Users");
 ```

+The way the `generateRandomID()` function works is that it will:
+1. Generate a random string of desired length.
+2. Perform a SELECT query on all tables to see if the random string is there in the specified column.
+3. If it found a value (or multiple) then go back to step 1, else continue.
+4. Return the random string.

 ## Have Questions?
 If you need to ask a question, reach out to me on Twitter.<br>